jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Whilst it may be do-able, let's consider a few reasons it might still be better to to suggest and use the good old `<select>`:

 - Other developers may struggle to pick it up
-- Easy to mis-configure and potentially cause more issues that solve
+- Easy to misconfigure and potentially cause more issues that solve
 - Have a conversation with design

 ### Help on the way?